Thursday, 18th January 2018

 “She really is beautiful,” he muttered to himself, the words slipping out before he could stop them.
 “Maybe it’s just 'cause she’s asleep in my arms…”

-Sanity returned in a jolt.
-His hand snapped back like he’d been burned.
+Sanity returned with a jolt.
+His hand pulled back like he’d been burned.

 What the hell was he doing?

-Whatever had pulled him in, that strange, compelling fascination for her, just as quickly tugged him back, replaced by a sudden awareness of the inappropriateness of his actions.
+Whatever had pulled him in: that strange, compelling fascination for her, just as quickly tugged him back, replaced by a sudden awareness of exactly where they were.

-He blinked, shook off the impulse, and cleared his throat, the sound jarring in the quiet space.
+He blinked, shook off the impulse, and cleared his throat, the sound jarring in the quiet space between them.

 “Jean, wake up!
-You’re dribbling all over my arm.”
+You’re dribbling all over my blazer.”

 She stirred with a groan, her eyes fluttering open.

 “Alright, alright.
 I’m up,” she mumbled, rubbing at her face.
-“Let’s just get this sorted so I can nick a quick kip in the kit room before practice.”
+“Let’s just get this sorted so I can nick a quick kip in the kit room before training.”

-Oscar wrinkled his nose, raising an eyebrow as he caught a faint but unmistakable scent clinging to his blazer where Jean had napped on his arm.
-It wasn’t unpleasant, but it definitely wasn’t fresh linen either.
+Oscar wrinkled his nose, raising an eyebrow as he caught a faint but unmistakable scent clinging to his sleeve where Jean had rested.
+It wasn’t unpleasant.
+It was faintly sweet and earthy but it definitely wasn’t fresh linen either.

 Jean grinned, unabashed.